Last Updated on October 10, 2024 by Prissila Murillo

 1. May help with weight management:

 A vegetarian diet may help with weight loss.
-Actually, fruits and vegetable are low in calories and high in vitamins, minerals and filling fiber, meaning they take up room in your stomach and can help prevent over-eating.
+Actually, fruits and vegetables are low in calories and high in vitamins, minerals, and filling fiber, meaning they take up room in your stomach and can help prevent over-eating.
 In fact, plant-based diets have been linked to lower body mass index (BMI) and lower incidents of obesity.
 (2)

 2. Heart health support: